IMPORTANT INFORMATION ABOUT LEAD IN YOUR DRINKING WATER

 SUEZ found elevated levels of lead in drinking water in some homes/buildings.
 Lead can cause serious health problems, especially for pregnant women and young children.
 Please read this information closely to see what you can do to reduce lead in your drinking water.

-In monitoring periods that ended on December 31, 2018 and on July 2019, samples taken from some homes exceeded the federal lead standard of 15 ppb and the 90th percentile was above standard.
-In the testing period that ended on December 31, 2019, SUEZ was below the standard, at 11.2 ppb.
+In monitoring periods that ended on December 31, 2018 and on June 30, 2019, samples taken from some homes exceeded the federal lead standard of 15 ppb and the 90th percentile was above the standard.

 Health Effects of Lead

 Lead can cause serious health problems if too much enters your body from drinking water or other sources.
 It can cause damage to the brain and kidneys, and can interfere with the production of red blood cells that carry oxygen to all parts of your body.
 The greatest risk of lead exposure is to infants, young children and pregnant women.
 Scientists have linked the effects of lead on the brain with lowered IQ in children.
 Adults with kidney problems and high blood pressure can be affected by low levels of lead more than healthy adults.
 Lead is stored in the bones and can be released later in life.
 During pregnancy, a child receives lead from a mother’s bones which may affect brain development.

 Lead is a common metal found in the environment.
 Drinking water is one possible source of lead exposure.
 The main sources of lead exposure are lead-based paint and lead-contaminated dust or soil, and some plumbing materials.
 In addition, lead can be found in certain types of pottery, pewter, brass fixtures, cosmetics, imported spices and other food.
 Other sources include exposure in the work place and exposure from certain hobbies like shooting ranges.